World’s largest virtual agentic engineering & quality conference

 Key MetricsDefect density, test coverage, pass/fail rates, defect leakageBudget variance, schedule variance, scope completion

-What Are Test Management Tools and How To Choose
+What Are Test Management Tools and How to Choose One?

-When evaluating test management software, weigh these criteria over feature count:
+When evaluating vendors, weigh the criteria below over raw feature count:

 • Workflow fit: A Jira-native plugin works for teams whose work already lives in Jira; a standalone QA hub fits teams running cross-project programs.
 Map the tool to how your team already operates, not the reverse.

 • Integration depth: Native two-way connections to your CI/CD pipeline, automation frameworks, and issue tracker matter far more than surface-level CSV imports.
-Test management software that pushes execution back to Jira and pulls fix-version scope from sprints earns its place; one that only ingests data does not.
+A tool that pushes execution back to Jira and pulls fix-version scope from sprints earns its place; one that only ingests data does not.

-• AI test authoring and maintenance: Modern test management software generates cases from a requirement, identifies duplicates, and flags stale cases automatically.
+• AI test authoring and maintenance: Modern tools generate cases from a requirement, identify duplicates, and flag stale cases automatically.
 Without this, the repository grows faster than the team can curate it.

 • Auditability: Enterprise and regulated teams need execution history, version control, permission controls, and structured reporting built in, not bolted on.